Car Insurance After a Car Accident

 The Adjuster Performs an Investigation

 During the investigation, the adjuster will look at all of the statements and documents you submit, will send you requests for additional information, and will ultimately determine an amount to offer you in a settlement.
 The problem here is that the adjuster is working for the insurance company — not for you — and their main objective is to find as many ways as possible to reduce the amount that ultimately gets paid out.
-During the claims investigation, your attorney will go through their own process in order to identify all damages you have suffered and reach their own calculations about what they believe you are rightfully entitled to.
+During the claims investigation, your personal injury attorney will go through their own process in order to identify all damages you have suffered and reach their own calculations about what they believe you are rightfully entitled to.

 The Insurance Company Makes a Settlement Offer